Hunter Gatherer culture in 'Great Britain', 'Doggerland' and 'Cheddar Man' in 8,000 BC - 'Early Mesolithic Age' or 'Middle Stone Age'.

 However it is claimed that some Venetian Black Nobility stayed in what is now known as the City of London.

-In around 449AD Germanic tribes such as the Jutes followed by the Angles and Saxons, ... invaded the British Isles, ... pushing the remaining Brits into what is now known as Wales, Cornwall and Scotland.
+In around 449AD Norse and Germanic tribes such as the Jutes followed by the Angles and Saxons, ... invaded the British Isles, ... pushing the remaining Brits into what is now known as Wales, Cornwall and Scotland.

 In the 6th century, the Roman Church was judicially bonded to the Apostolic See of Rome, when Gregory the Great through his Benedictine and Roman missionary, Augustine of Canterbury, established a direct link from the Kingdom of Kent to the Holy See in 597AD.